oarcscience/ith.oarc.science/dna/index.md

----
-title: "Sacred Texts: The Genetic Code"
+# Sacred Texts: The Genetic Code
-titleh1: "The Genetic Code"
----
+<title>Intangible Textual Heritage: The Genetic Code</title>

 <span class="c_e"> <span class="c_t">[First 1000 lines of Chromosome One
 of the Human Genome](hgp011k.md).</span> </span> *61,010 bytes*.
 This is the first 60,000 'letters' of chromosome one of the draft public